DACCS-Climate/Marble-node-registry/README.md

     - each link object must contain a `rel` and `href` key.
     - some link objects are required, see the table below for details

+The top level keys in the node_registry.json file **cannot** be modified once they have been set.
+These keys are used as a unique identifier of your node in the network and will cause problems for node interoperability if changed.

 See the [node_registry.example.json](doc/node_registry.example.json) file for example values.

 #### Links